-Members Sterio, Louis Posted June 27 Members Share Posted June 27 With platform triggers and document templates there is currently a limitation of pulling related fields like this.
+Members Sterio, Louis Posted June 27, 2024 Members Posted June 27, 2024 With platform triggers and document templates there is currently a limitation of pulling related fields like this.
 This works with smart events nd smart rules.
 This is a known limitation with the product leader of the platform application and it is on his roadmap to address.
-1 Link to comment Share on other sites More sharing options...
+1

-Josh Kenzer Posted June 27 Author Share Posted June 27 Ah.
+Josh Kenzer Posted June 27, 2024 Author Posted June 27, 2024 Ah.
 Thanks.
 My confusion was caused by seeing it in Smart Events and not understanding it was different in Triggers.
 Makes sense now.
-Link to comment Share on other sites More sharing options...

 Recommended Posts